They Knew

 They Knew by James Gustave Speth Pdf

-A devastating, compelling account of the federal government's leading role in bringing about today's climate crisis.
-In 2015, a group of twenty-one young people sued the federal government in Juliana v.
-United States for violating their constitutional rights by promoting climate catastrophe and thereby depriving them of life, liberty, and property without due process and equal protection of law.
-They Knew offers evidence supporting the children's claims, presenting a devastating and compelling account of the federal government's role in bringing about today's climate crisis.
-James Gustave Speth, tapped by the plaintiffs as one of twenty-one preeminent experts in their climate case, analyzes how administrations from Carter to Trump—despite having information about the impending climate crisis and the connection to fossil fuels—continued aggressive support of a fossil fuel based energy system.
+A devastating, play-by-play account of the federal government's leading role in bringing about today's climate crisis.
+In 2015, a group of twenty-one young people sued the federal government for violating their constitutional rights by promoting the climate catastrophe, depriving them of life, liberty, and property without due process of law.
+They Knew offers evidence for their claims, presenting a devastating, play-by-play account of the federal government's role in bringing about today's climate crisis.
+James Speth, tapped by the plaintiffs as an expert on climate, documents how administrations from Carter to Trump--despite having information about climate change and the connection to fossil fuels--continued aggressive support of a fossil fuel based energy system.
 What did the federal government know and when did it know it?
-Speth asks, echoing another famous cover-up.
-What did the federal government actively do and what did it fail to do?
-They Knew (an updated version of the Expert Report Speth prepared for the lawsuit) presents the most definitive indictment yet of the US government's role in the climate crisis.
+Speth asks, echoing another famous cover up.
+What did the federal government do and what did it not do?
+They Knew (an updated version of the Expert Report Speth prepared for the lawsuit) presents the most compelling indictment yet of the government's role in the climate crisis, showing a forty-year failure to take action.
 Since Juliana v.
-United States was filed, the federal government has repeatedly taken unprecedented steps to delay the case and force it to the appellate courts' shadow dockets.
-Yet as the case progresses slowly but certainly, it is inspiring a generation of youthful climate activists.
-An Our Children's Trust Book
+United States was filed, the federal government has repeatedly delayed the case.
+Yet even in legal limbo, it has helped inspire a generation of youthful climate activists.
+An Our Children’s Trust Book

-File Size : 53,7 Mb
+File Size : 45,5 Mb

 Get Book

-They Knew Jesus by Jon Boswell Pdf
+They Knew by Sarah Kendzior Pdf

 If They Only Knew